-This protocol describes a proposed observational study of safety events of interest occurring in recipients of Pfizer-BioNTech COVID-19 Vaccine using data from claims and electronic health records (where available) from data research partners participating in the Sentinel System.
-The safety events of interest in this study include myocarditis/pericarditis and are partially based on those included in COVID-19 vaccine safety surveillance in the FDA's Biologics Effectiveness and Safety (BEST) System (Wong et al, 2021) and the CDC's VSD (Shimabukuro, 2021b), with the addition of vaccine-associated enhanced respiratory disease, immune hemolytic anemia, and thrombotic events with thrombocytopenia.
+This protocol describes a proposed observational study of safety events of interest occurring in recipients of Pfizer-BioNTech original monovalent COVID-19 Vaccine using data from

+CT24-WI-GL02-RF02 3.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 20-May-2021 Page 43 of 120 claims and electronic health records (where available) from data research partners participating in the Sentinel System.
+The safety events of interest in this study include myocarditis/pericarditis and are partially based on those included in COVID-19 vaccine safety surveillance in the FDA's Biologics Effectiveness and Safety (BEST) System (Wong et al., 2021) and the CDC's VSD (Shimabukuro, 2021a), with the addition of vaccineassociated enhanced respiratory disease, immune hemolytic anemia, and thrombotic events with thrombocytopenia.
 Pregnancy safety outcomes (spontaneous abortion, stillbirth, and preterm birth, major congenital malformations, and small size for gestational age) will also be assessed in the study.
 Additional safety events of interest may be added as new evidence develops during the pandemic and the data sources permit.

 The proposed non-interventional study is designated as a postmarketing requirement to the FDA and a Category 3 commitment to the European Medicines Agency (EMA) as indicated in the risk management plan.
-The study is intended to evaluate the occurrence of safety events of interest, including myocarditis/pericarditis following administration of Pfizer-BioNTech COVID-19 Vaccine.
+The study is intended to evaluate the occurrence of safety events of interest, including myocarditis/pericarditis following administration of Pfizer-BioNTech original monovalent COVID-19 Vaccine.